SEN Annual reviews

 SEN Chiltern South Bucks Hub: firstname.lastname@example.org

-Local Authority decision – following Annual Review
+Local Authority decision – following annual review

-While staff remain healthy and able to work, we are committed to continuing to process Annual Reviews in a timely manner.
+We are committed to continuing to process Annual Reviews in a timely manner.
 Where this is not possible because of a reason related to COVID 19, this will be done as soon as is reasonably practical.
 The following are the potential outcomes, following Local Authority consideration of annual review paperwork:

 - Continue to maintain the EHC plan in its current form